daviddevore/daviddevore/README.md

 # David DeVore
-### I am currently a Senior Computer Science Student at the University of Florida.
-I graduate in December 2023.
+### I am currently a Software Developer at USAble Life.
+I am a University of Florida Graduate with a Bachelor's Degree in Computer Science.